Finland, Norway and Sweden Will Host Arctic Challenge Exercise 2017 in May and June

 Arctic Challenge exercises are part of Cross Border Training (CBT) started in 2009 between Finland, Norway and Sweden.
 The Air Forces of these nations conduct on almost a weekly basis combined air combat training missions that are flown from their northern home bases.
 The cost-effective implementation pattern of combined exercises can also be applied to large-force air exercises.

 The ACE17 host bases are located in Bodø in Norway, Luleå in Sweden, and Rovaniemi in Finland.
 Flying is conducted from Monday to Friday in two to three daily waves from 9 till 18 Finland time (from 8 till 17 Norway and Sweden time).
-Flight missions are carried out in the areas extending over the three nations' northern regions (see Map of Area of Operation).
+Flight missions are carried out mainly in the areas extending over the three nations' northern regions (see Map of Area of Operation).

-ACE 17 area of operations.
+ACE 17 main area of operations.

 Also the training areas of Rovajärvi in Finland, Vidsel in Sweden and Setermoen in Norway are available.
 Simultaneously with ACE17, the Finnish Defence Forces Army North 17 exercise is being conducted at Rovajärvi which will enable the exercise units to have the benefit of ACE17 flight missions directed into this area to their training.
 In addition, aircraft will operate in Lohtaja training area in Finland where, at the same time, the Finnish Defence Forces Air Defence Exercise 1/17 is going on.